JacksonTenor/Morride-SoftwareD/README.md

 ## Development

 Iteration 1
-During the first iteration, we implemented a basic CRUD app, allowing for users to create, view, edit, and delete rides.
+During the first iteration, we created a basic CRUD app, allowing for users to create, view, edit, and delete rides.
 I primarily worked on the server-side code, writing an API to interface with our Mongo database.
 Additionally, I was part of a group that helped provide guidelines for what our database should look like for this project.
 After getting the back end working and tested, I worked with other developers who had been working on the front end to connect with the API.
 Due to this iteration being at the start of the course, proper use of GitHub and general development practices began low.
 I encouraged my group to use pull requests, preferably with a code review, as well as including testing with all code as you write it.
 However, we didn’t do the best job of this always, myself included.
 I’ve included two pull requests that show some of my contributions to the project. https://github.com/UMM-CSci-3601-S19/iteration-1-javu/pull/22 https://github.com/UMM-CSci-3601-S19/iteration-1-javu/pull/28